jagimene/jagimene/README.md

 - 🌱 I’m currently learning AWS Machine Learing Ops
 - 👯 I’m looking to collaborate on Big Data Projects
 - 🤔 I’m looking for help with Deploy CI/CD for MLProjects
 - 💬 Ask me about Spark Hadoop Hive Hdfs on premise solutions.
-AWS Glue and Sagemaker ML solutions arquitecture.
+AWS Glue and Sagemaker ML solutions arquitecture
 - 📫 How to reach me: jesusariel.gimenez@gmail.com

 <!--